 The heart of this online course is a daily drawing prompt that can be responded to anywhere with minimal supplies.
-Unlike a studio course, our focus is not on learning to draw or gaining technical proficiency; rather, it is about the process of drawing and how it can support creativity in our lives.
-At first we will focus on jumpstarting creativity, tapping into our imaginations and circumventing the critical tendencies that can inhibit us.
+Unlike a studio course, our focus is not on learning to draw or gaining technical proficiency; rather, it is on the process of drawing and how it can support creativity in our lives.
+At first we will work on jumpstarting creativity, tapping into our imaginations and circumventing the critical tendencies that can inhibit us.
 Later, we will experiment with different ways to make marks, observing the world and exploring the inventive possibilities of drawing.
 Our emphasis will be on engendering a sense of enthusiasm, curiosity, and fearlessness toward the creative process within a supportive online community.
 By the end of the course, students will have some of the tools and experience necessary to maintain their own creative drawing practice.

 WHAT MAKES OUR ONLINE COURSES UNIQUE:

 - Course sizes are limited.

 You won't have 5,000 classmates.
 This course's enrollment is capped at 70 participants.

 - Frequent interaction with the instructor.

 You aren't expected to work through the material alone.
 Instructors will answer questions and interact with students on the discussion board and through weekly video meetings.

 Stanford Continuing Studies courses attract thoughtful and engaged students who take courses for the love of learning.
 Students in each course will exchange ideas with one another through easy-to-use message boards as well as optional weekly real-time video conferences.